 - use of tendentially harmless PR techniques

-- lawful information gathering
+- information gathering independently found to be lawful

 - below-threshold warnings and referrals to legal provisions